nobabas/MTRN4231/README.md

 **5. Advance to Next Target**
 - Brain increments the marker ID and repeats.

+#### How the System Adapts in Real Time
+**Correction for detection drift:**
+If lighting changes or the camera shifts slightly, the vision module will still locate the marker and update its position.
+The robot always follows the current transformed coordinates instead of precomputed ones.

+**Avoiding accumulated pose error:**
+Rather than assuming the robot reached its target perfectly, every new motion command is generated from fresh vision data.

+**Safe end-effector operation:**
+The robot lowers only until the depth sensor confirms a stable soil contact point, preventing over-penetration.

+**Dynamic task execution:**
+If markers are lost or newly detected, the brain node adapts by updating the processing list in real time.

 ### Operation Plan Overview
 The following diagram is a high-level overview of the operational loop of the basic soil sampling routine.